LIFEISJ/Balaguru-S/README.md

-- 👋 Hi, I’m @Balaguru
+- 👋 Hi, I’m @Balaguru S
 - 👀 I’m interested in coding and playing with it
 - 🌱 I’m currently learning automation of python scripts
 - 💞️ I’m looking to collaborate on many ideas